- Services

 An automated vulnerability scan checks for insecure settings and configurations, out of date software etc. but does not simulate an actual hacker attack (as a penetration test does).
 Vulnerability scans are therefore cheaper to do than penetration testing.
 It can be performed on servers and, Android and iOS applications.

-This is a quicker and cheaper way than penetration testing to increase the security of your servers.
+This is a quick and cost-efficient way to test and increase the security of your servers.

 Hardening